pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/artifacts/functional-models/use-case-description1.md

 Detail, Essential

 ## Stakeholders and Interests
-Calculator User - wants to execute quick mathmatical computations
+Calculator User - wants to execute quick mathematical computations

 ## Brief Description
 This use case describes how a Calculator User can perform arithmetic operations, trigonometric functions or unit conversions of length.